ToniWonKanobi/theoveranalyzed.net/posts/2015/3/10/wearing-two-watches.md

 I know what you're thinking.
 You're thinking, "How dumb is that?"
 Admittedly, it is somewhat dumb.
 Still, the notion of wearing double time-pieces isn't nearly as idiotic as some of the other things we do in the fashion/utility apparel world we live in.
 Allison, ever the purveyor of frugality, has several belts that are, at half an inch thick, not nearly suitable for keeping her pants up.
 No, instead, she wears them on the outside of her shirt.
 Is it fashionable and visually appealing?
 Of course.[^1] Is it useful?
 Of course *not.*

 And what about skinny jeans?
 Do skinny jeans serve a purpose beyond an esthetic one?
-I suppose skinny jeans would lend themselves better to walking through a dense forrest, where baggier jeans might get caught on in the thick brush?

-We humans adorn ourselves with lots of 'things' that don't really serve any purpose.
-We do it because it makes us feel good.

-There's nothing wrong with that, right?
+I suppose skinny jeans would lend themselves better to walking through a dense forrest, where baggier jeans might get caught on in the thick brush?We humans adorn ourselves with lots of 'things' that don't really serve any purpose.
+We do it because it makes us feel good.There's nothing wrong with that, right?

 ***

 That's where my initial thinking about wearing two watches came from.
 I love old things.
 Old cars, old movies, old jeans---these are just better with age.
-And despite all the added technical benefit and increased utilitarianism of having an iPhone on my wrist, no amount of technology prowess will ever make Apple Watch better than a [fine mechanical timepiece][3].
+And despite all the added technical benefit and increased utilitarianism of having an iPhone on my wrist, no amount of technology prowess will ever make Apple Watch better than a [fine mechanical timepiece][4].

 Now, though, I feel differently.
 Do I think Apple Watch could ever be more important to me than my normal wrist watch?
 Maybe.
-And what if my normal wrist watch was [this][4]?
+And what if my normal wrist watch was [this][5]?
 Would Apple Watch surpass that too, as far as importance and wrist-time?
 Maybe.

 Do I think that Apple Watch could ever *really* be more precious to me than a wonderfully complex Swiss watch?